 Why Does the Church Teach Chastity?

-The Church actually teaches that anyone not married is called to chastity.
+The Church actually teaches that anyone not married is called to complete abstinence.
 It teaches this because the sexual act is so special, so beautiful, and entails such a gift of the self that it should be reserved for a man and a woman who have given themselves to each other in a marriage covenant.

 In addition, the Catechism of the Catholic Church teaches that “homosexual persons are called to chastity.
 By the virtues of self-mastery that teach them inner freedom, at times by the support of disinterested friendship, by prayer and sacramental grace, they can and should gradually and resolutely approach Christian perfection” (2359).